berkayalan/berkayalan/README.md

 **Hi, I am Berkay!**

-## I am a Data Scientist, I am also spesifically working on Computer Vision.
+## I am a Data Scientist, I am also specifically working on Computer Vision.

 - currently working at Getir as a Data Scientist.
 - graduated from Management Information Systems.